roman-milk/roman-milk.github.io/cvsn.md

  Harder and harder, faster and firmer, I plunged into her.
 I never tore my eyes from her pretty face.
 Her eyes were wide, looking at me almost uncomprehendingly.
 I allowed my countenance to reflect the full heat of my desire.
 Her mouth opened, and released a silent scream, as she trembled underneath my body.
 Now I did see something that looked almost like fear in her eyes, as she continued the gasping silent cry, and surrendered to my lust.

  I could hold back no longer; with a cry, I claimed her for my own, depositing my seed deep inside her.
 The exquisite release was so overwhelming, a series of continuous orgasms, that it brought tears to my eyes.
-Report_Story #3